-After the history take the Audiologist will have a look inside your ears using a special camera called a video otoscope.
-We look for a number of things during this quick and simple check, including the health of the ear canal, the amount of wax in the ear and the appearance of the ear drum.
+After the history take, the Audiologist will have a look inside your ears using a special camera called a video otoscope.
+We look for several things during this quick and simple check, including the health of the ear canal, the amount of wax in the ear and the appearance of the ear drum.
 These parts of the ear visualised on screen can give us vital clues as to how your ear is functioning and help the Audiologist decide how best to help you.

 Step 3: Hearing test

 A hearing test is performed using a special machine known as an audiometer.
 These are designed and calibrated to ensure highly accurate and reliable results, and most audiometers around the world are set to the same standard as ours.
-Through noise isolating headphones, you will hear a series of beeps which you'll be asked to respond to by raising your hand or saying "yes" if you've heard it.
+Through noise isolating headphones, you will hear a series of beeps which you'll be asked to respond to by pressing a button if you've heard it.
 The Audiologist will vary the loudness and pitch of these beeps to find out where your threshold of hearing is across the sound spectrum.
 The test can take between 15-20 minutes and the final recorded result is a graph known as the audiogram.
 This shows exactly what you can hear and helps the Audiologist decide whether or not you would benefit from hearing aids.

 Step 4: Recommendations

-After the test is complete the Audiologist will explain the results to you and break down what your audiogram means.
-If hearing aids are required, we can offer the latest technology from a wide range of manufactures, based on your history and degree of the hearing loss to find a solution tailored to you.
+After the test is complete, the Audiologist will explain the results to you and break down what your audiogram means.
+If hearing aids are required, we offer the latest technology from a wide range of manufactures, based on your history and degree of the hearing loss.

 Ready to take the next step?